N-body problem: Three-body problem

 Moulton's solution may be easier to visualize (and definitely easier to solve) if one considers the more massive body (such as the Sun) to be stationary in space, and the less massive body (such as Jupiter) to orbit around it, with the equilibrium points (Lagrangian points) maintaining the 60° spacing ahead of, and behind, the less massive body almost in its orbit (although in reality neither of the bodies are truly stationary, as they both orbit the center of mass of the whole system—about the barycenter).
 For sufficiently small mass ratio of the primaries, these triangular equilibrium points are stable, such that (nearly) massless particles will orbit about these points as they orbit around the larger primary (Sun).
 The five equilibrium points of the circular problem are known as the Lagrangian points.
 See figure below:

 In the restricted three-body problem math model figure above (after Moulton), the Lagrangian points L4 and L5 are where the Trojan planetoids resided (see Lagrangian point); m_{1} is the Sun and m_{2} is Jupiter.
 L2 is a point within the asteroid belt.
 It has to be realized for this model, this whole Sun-Jupiter diagram is rotating about its barycenter.
 The restricted three-body problem solution predicted the Trojan planetoids before they were first seen.
 The h-circles and closed loops echo the electromagnetic fluxes issued from the Sun and Jupiter.
 It is conjectured, contrary to Richard H. Batin's conjecture (see References), the two h_{1} are gravity sinks, in and where gravitational forces are zero, and the reason the Trojan planetoids are trapped there.
 The total amount of mass of the planetoids is unknown.

-The restricted three-body problem that assumes the mass of one of the bodies is negligible.
+The restricted three-body problem assumes the mass of one of the bodies is negligible.
 For a discussion of the case where the negligible body is a satellite of the body of lesser mass, see Hill sphere; for binary systems, see Roche lobe.
 Specific solutions to the three-body problem result in chaotic motion with no obvious sign of a repetitious path.

 The restricted problem (both circular and elliptical) was worked on extensively by many famous mathematicians and physicists, most notably by Poincaré at the end of the 19th century.
 Poincaré's work on the restricted three-body problem was the foundation of deterministic chaos theory.
 In the restricted problem, there exist five equilibrium points.
 Three are collinear with the masses (in the rotating frame) and are unstable.
 The remaining two are located on the third vertex of both equilateral triangles of which the two bodies are the first and second vertices.